COVID-19 entry restrictions

 Your passport should have at least 6 months’ validity remaining on your date of entry into Fiji.

 Visas are not needed for visits of up to 4 months.
 You must have an onward or return ticket and a valid visa for the next country you’re travelling to.
-If you’re visiting Fiji on business you will be granted a stay for 14 days on arrival.
+If you’re visiting Fiji on business you will be granted a Business Visitors Permit for a period of 21 days.

 If you plan to stay for longer than 4 months, you will need to apply for a visa from the Fiji High Commission in London.